-In 2023, there were no incidents of modern slavery or human rights violations reported through our auditing or incident reporting mechanisms.
+In 2024, there were no incidents of modern slavery or human rights violations reported through our auditing or incident reporting mechanisms.

-Unfortunately, we did uncover a small number of labour rights infringements (such as delayed salary payments) at lower tiers of our supply chain.
-These were assessed and appropriately addressed in accordance with the Petrofac Code of Conduct and policy.
+Unfortunately, we did uncover a small number of labour rights infringements.
+These were assessed and addressed by engaging and collaborating with concerned parties to reach an effective resolution.

-Our commitments for 2023 and beyond
+Our commitments for 2025 and beyond

-For 2024, we will continue to develop our processes.
+For 2025, we will continue to develop our processes.
 Plans include:

-- Rolling out our updated Labour Rights Standard and updating our Social Performance Standard and associated guidelines to include enhanced implementation and monitoring processes, guidelines and tools. - Developing and rolling out additional communication and awareness programmes, including: - Overall company-wide initiatives to increase awareness about modern slavery, human rights and labour rights issues. - Targeted training and capacity building for employees responsible for social performance and grievance management.
+- Updating and rolling out our Social Performance Standard and associated guidelines. - Developing and rolling out additional communication and awareness programmes, including: - A Modern Slavery, Human Rights & Labour Rights Awareness course. - Targeted training and capacity building for employees responsible for social performance and grievance management.

-- Work towards organizing supplier and subcontractor engagement forums, to enhance their awareness of their obligations with respect to modern Slavery, human rights and labour rights, associated performance indicators, and grievance management systems. - Learning from previous audits and strive for continuous improvement to enhance our internal audit process.
-The enhanced audit protocol will continue to be integrated into the wider QHSE audit programme to ensure that all projects are scrutinized for potential issues on a routine and regular basis. - Continue to explore the potential for digitization of the related processes, records, etc. to bring consistency in performance and reporting.
+- Learning from previous audits and striving for continuous improvement to enhance our internal audit process. - Continuing to explore the potential for digitisation of the related processes, records, etc. to bring consistency in performance and reporting.